HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 #### `account`

-By pulling in the Web3.js library, we are able to support read-only calls for users which don't have either Metamask or Ledger connected (i.e. anyone can read the current message).
+By pulling in the Web3.js library, we are able to support read-only calls for users who don't have either Metamask or Ledger connected (i.e., anyone can read the current message).

-This variable allows us to block any attempt to create a transaction (which would fail anyways).
+This variable allows us to block any attempt to create a transaction (which would fail anyway).

 #### `rpcUrl`

 Our application is reading information from an Ethereum node.
 Metamask will select the node automatically, but we need to do it ourselves for users without Metamask.

-We are using [Infura](https://infura.io/) and the Ropsten testnet.

 <br>

 ### 12. Construct the `my_web3` object

-Remove the 'Metamask is not installed' check, it's no longer an error as we can support users without Metamask now.
+Remove the 'Metamask is not installed' check.
+It's no longer an error as we can support users without Metamask now.
 Replace it with the following:

 ```javascript
 window.addEventListener('load', () => {